dark-souls-slays/Face_Recognition/README.md

 model.add(layers.MaxPooling2D(pool_size=(2, 2)))
 ```
 After going through 3 different convolutions each of increasing depths, 32, 64, and 128, we reach the Flatten layer.
 A dropout is now inserted for regularization.
 This dropout serves to randomly dropping out a number of output features of the layer during training; and consequently, dropout helps to reduce overfitting. <br>
 Dense layers are now introduced to learn global patterns involving all pixels of the images being inputted.
+This network consists of a chain of two Dense layers, and each layer is responsible for applying operations on the weight tensors.

 NETWORK COMPILATION <br>
 TRAINING <br>